 The children are expected to bring their PE kits in at the start of the week and take them home again to be washed at the end of the week.
-Please send in PE kits in a suitable PE bag.
 The PE kit is as follows:

 - White t shirt

 - Blue shorts

 - Trainers or plimsolls

 - For the winter months the children are still expected to go outside unless it is raining.
 For these months your child can wear longer jogging bottoms and a hoody or suitable longer sleeved top for PE.